amadeus4dev/developer-guides/docs/examples/code-example.md

+---
+title: Code Examples for SDKs and REST API Endpoints
+---

 # Code Examples

 To help you get up and running with the Amadeus Self-Service APIs as smoothly as possible, we have provided code examples for **each SDK** and **API endpoint**.
 Simply copy and paste these examples into your project to make API requests.